-In this example with 4-KB blocks, the single indirect block allows you to accommodate files slightly more than 4 MB in size.
+In this example with 4-KiB blocks, the single indirect block allows you to accommodate files slightly more than 4 MiB in size.
 To handle yet-larger files, you can use a multilevel tree scheme, analogous to multilevel page tables.
+The inode can contain a block number for a double indirect block, which contains block numbers for many more single indirect blocks, each of which contains many data block numbers.
+Figure 8.9 shows this enhancement to the inode design, which retains the dozen direct blocks and the original single indirect block, while adding a double indirect block.

 ${\bf Inode}$ Indirect block

 file block 0's disk block number file block 12's disk block number

-i: :
+i i :

 file block 11's disk block number file block 1035's disk block number

 indirect block's block number

 access permissions

 other metadata